 MongoDB is designed to meet the demands of modern apps with a technology foundation that enables you through:

-1. The document data model - presenting you the best way to work with data.
+1. The document data model, giving developers the easiest and most intuitive way to work with data.

-The MongoDB Data Platform can be used by developers building OLTP and analytical apps.
+The MongoDB platform can be used by developers building transactional, operational, and analytical apps.
 Through its design, MongoDB provides a technology foundation to meet the demands of modern apps, enabling developers to work with data wherever it lives: on device, in the application’s backend database and search engine, and in the data lake.